Grimsby: Food industry

 Grimsby is strongly linked with the sea fishing industry that once generated wealth for the town.
 At its peak in the 1950s, it was the largest and busiest fishing port in the world.
 The Cod Wars with Iceland, and the European Union's Common Fisheries Policy sent this industry into decline for many years.
 In 1970 around 400 trawlers were based in the port, but by 2013 only five remained, while 15 vessels were being used to maintain offshore wind farms in the North Sea.
 The town still has the largest fish market in the UK, but most of what is sold is brought overland from other ports or from Iceland by containerisation.
 Of the 18,000 tonnes of fresh fish sold in Grimsby fish market in 2012, almost 13,000 tonnes, mainly cod and haddock, came from Iceland.

-Grimsby houses some 500 food-related companies, as one of the largest concentrations of such firms in Europe.
+Grimsby houses some 500 food-related companies; one of the largest concentrations of such firms in Europe.
 The local council has promoted Grimsby as Europe's Food Town for nearly 20 years.
-In 1999, the BBC reported that more pizzas were produced than anywhere else in Europe, including Italy.
+In 1998, the BBC reported that more pizzas were produced in the town than anywhere else in Europe, including Italy.
+The town's takeaways offer a highly localised dish known as a 'pizza platter', made up of a half-pizza, chips and coleslaw.

 Grimsby is recognised as the main centre of the UK fish-processing industry; 70 per cent of the UK's fish-processing industry is located there.
 In recent years, this expertise has led to diversification into all forms of frozen and chilled foods.
 It is one of the largest centres of fish processing in Europe.
 More than 100 local companies are involved in fresh and frozen fish production, the largest being the Findus Group (see Lion Capital LLP), comprising Young's Seafood and Findus, with its corporate headquarters in the town.
 Young's is a major employer, with some 2,500 people based at its headquarters.
 From this base, Young's has a global sourcing operation supplying 60 species from 30 countries.

 Traditional Grimsby smoked fish was awarded a Protected Geographical Indication (PGI) in 2009 by the European Union.
 The traditional process uses overnight cold smoking from sawdust in tall chimneys, roughly 1 by 2 m square and 10m high.

 Other major seafood companies include the Icelandic-owned Coldwater Seafood, employing more than 700 across its sites in Grimsby; and Five Star Fish, a supplier of fish products to the UK food market.

 The £5.6 million Humber Seafood Institute, the first of its kind in the UK, opened in 2008.
 Backed by Yorkshire Forward, North East Lincolnshire Council and the European Regional Development Fund, it is managed by the local council.
 Tenants include the Seafish Industry Authority and Grimsby Institute and University Centre.
 Greater Grimsby is a European centre of excellence in producing chilled prepared meals, and the area has Europe's largest concentration of cold-storage facilities.